 Get Apple's favorite browser back on track

 Apple puts in a lot of effort to improve and optimize Safari on the Mac, and it shows.
-The browser loads websites very quickly, uses less battery compared to Chrome and Firefox, and syncs data with the iPhone and iPad like a charm.
+The browser loads websites very quickly and uses less battery compared to Chrome and Firefox and syncs data with the iPhone and iPad like a charm.
 Despite that, however, Safari is not without issues.

 A while back, we talked about fixing slow page loading problems in Safari.
 This time, we will walk you through what you must do to fix it when Safari is not working on your Mac; whether it freezes, crashes, or fails to open altogether.

 (Featured – Safari Not Working on Mac_ XX Ways to Fix)

 If Safari just froze on you and is not working at all on your Mac, try force-quitting it.
 To do that, open the Apple menu from the top-left of the screen and select Force Quit.
 Alternatively, press Command + Option + Escape.
 On the Force Quit Applications box that shows up, pick Safari and select Force Quit.

 Then, wait for a few seconds and relaunch the browser.
 If it continues to freeze or hang while opening, move on to the next fix.

 Restarting your Mac can take care of most issues that crop up in both native and third-party programs.
 Give it a go if you haven’t performed a reboot in a while.

 3. Update Safari

 Running Safari with the latest updates installed is the best way to prevent known software-related bugs from causing problems.
 The Mac’s stock browser is integrated into macOS, so you must update the operating system itself if you want to update Safari.